• ROENFR

 (2) The allowance provided in paragraph (1) is granted proportionally to the number of convened meetings attended.

 Art.
-65 – (1) The results of the committee`s activity are materialized in:
+65 – (1) The results of the committee´s activity materialize in:

 b) points of view regarding various materials received for analysis from the Plenary or the Executive Bureau of CES;